fabiosenracorrea/dynamodb-provider/readme.md

 - `returnUpdatedProperties` (optional) - Return updated values
 - `indexes` (optional) - Update index keys.
 Structure: `Record<IndexName, Partial<{ partitionKey, rangeKey }>>`.
 Only available if table has `indexes` configured.
 - `expiresAt` (optional) - UNIX timestamp for TTL.
 Only available if table has `expiresAt` configured.
+- `type` (optional) - Entity type value.
+Updates the `typeIndex.partitionKey` property.
+Only available if table has `typeIndex` configured.

 **Example:**